History of the Opera web browser: Blink versions

 Opera 28 was released on March 10, 2015, based on Chromium 41.
-Starting with this version, bookmarks can be synchronized between Opera on the desktop, Opera Mobile on Android and Opera Mini on Android and iOS.
+Starting with this version, bookmarks can be synchronized between Opera on the desktop, Opera Mobile on Android and Opera Mini on Android and iOS, using the Opera Sync service.
+The Opera Link service, used with the Presto-based version of Opera and most non-Android/iOS versions of Opera Mini, ceased in December 2015.
 Support for batch operation was added to the bookmark manager and bookmark suggestions now appear when typing in the address bar.